Tension Board climbing: setup, benchmarks, and high-quality sessions

 App basics: filters, symmetry mode, benchmarks

-Activating symmetry mode, also known as mirror mode, is another essential option in the app.
-This mode supports balanced training by presenting climbs and their mirrored counterparts.
+Activating symmetry mode, also known as mirror mode, supports balanced training by presenting climbs and their mirrored counterparts.
+This helps you identify and correct side-to-side imbalances.

 Session types (quality over quantity)

-When training on your tension board, it’s essential to focus on one clear objective per session rather than trying to do too much at once.
+Focus on one clear objective per session.
 Prioritize quality over quantity by taking long rests between attempts and stopping a session as soon as your timing or footwork begin to degrade.
-Maintaining precision ensures that every move reinforces good habits and reduces the risk of injury.

 Limit bouldering (power)

 For power development, select 2 to 3 near-max difficulty problems from your hold set.
 Aim for 3 to 5 high-quality attempts on each problem, taking 2 to 4 minutes or more of rest between efforts.
-Limit bouldering sessions to maximize effectiveness and safety.
+Emphasize precise foot placements and strong body tension.

 Density blocks (power-endurance)

-Power-endurance sessions focus on timed sequences or “density blocks” where you link together moderate difficulty problems or complete repeated laps for 30 to 60 seconds.
-As you progress, increase the duration of these intervals to build endurance, but always preserve good form and smooth technique rather than sacrificing quality for quantity.
+Power-endurance sessions focus on timed sequences or "density blocks" where you link together moderate difficulty problems or complete repeated laps for 30 to 60 seconds.
+As you progress, increase the duration while preserving good form.
 Climbing endurance training is essential for sustained performance.

 Skill blocks (symmetry/mirror focus)

-To improve skill and balance, use the symmetry mode on your Tension Board app and alternate between mirrored problem versions.
+To improve skill and balance, use the symmetry mode and alternate between mirrored problem versions.
 Focus on quiet, controlled footwork and engaging your hips efficiently during 20 to 30 minutes of focused practice.

 Warm-up & safety (mandatory)

-During your warm-up on the board, prioritize using open grip or half-crimp hold positions instead of full crimp.
-This is important for protecting your finger tendons.
-Pay close attention to any sharp or unusual finger pain, if you experience this, stop immediately to avoid injury.
-A gradual warm-up sequence that emphasizes movement quality and proper tension buildup will set the stage for an effective and safe climbing session.
+During your warm-up, prioritize using open grip or half-crimp hold positions instead of full crimp.
+Pay close attention to any sharp or unusual finger pain, and stop immediately if you experience this.

 Beginner to Board Use